-Is your New Year’s resolution to get organized?
 Are you always late because you can’t find your keys?
-There are things you can do to start getting organized in the new year.
+There are things you can do to get (and stay) organized in the new year.
 Whether you start small or keep the most used items easily accessible, it’s possible!

 Stick to One Area at a Time